b-x-wu/twit-scraper/README.md

 An open-source version of Twitter's API with no usage caps, no required registration, and no fees.

+## Archival Notes

+This project no longer operates as expected and as such, is no longer deployed.

 ## Quick Start

 1. Get the ID of the Tweet you want to gather information about